acedrew/slides/_presentation/bringing-observability.md

       - move toward a constant commissioning reality with continuous improvement
       - identify new ways to empower our users with data to achieve a sustainable city
       - integrate other energy resources to deliver virtual power plant solutions

+  - format: single
+    text: deliver observability to the built environment

+  - format: single
+    text: build the platform that enables sustainable, responsive management of real estate portfolios

   - format: thanks
     title: Thank You